lukerollins/More_Cowbell/README.md

 I'm hoping to make it more responsive by adding features that would allow one to play with the cowbells using a touch screen and not just a keyboard (which you're restricted to now).
 Also, making a background that looks good at any size would be nice as well.

+**Updated 5/25/19:**

+Needless to say I've finally gotten around to completing the above.
+I've made it so that when one is on a mobile device, one will see a bar that says 'Click'.
+Obviously, pressing 'Click' will display the 'cowbells'.
+Needless to say, this was inspired by that whole responsive navigation and, for some reason or another, I thought it would be appropriate here.